Dedicated to improving our understanding of digital games

 Call for Conference Proposals

 The International Conference on the Foundations of Digital Games (FDG) is an annual major international event.
-It seeks to promote the exchange of information concerning the foundations of digital games, technology used to develop digital games, and the study of digital games and their design, broadly construed.
-The goal of the conference is the advancement of the study of digital games, including but not limited to new game technologies, critical analysis, innovative designs, theories on play, empirical studies, and data analysis.
+It seeks to promote the exchange of information concerning the foundations of digital and analog games, technology used to develop digital and analog games, and the study of games and their design, broadly construed.
+The goal of the conference is the advancement of the study of games, including but not limited to new game technologies, critical analysis, innovative designs, theories on play, empirical studies, and data analysis.
 The Society for the Advancement of the Science of Digital Games (SASDG, see sasdg.org) acts as the organizational home for the FDG conference series.

 There are several benefits of hosting and organizing an FDG conference.
 First, conference hosts/organizers have an opportunity to build relationships and interact with the international FDG community.
 Second, this is a great opportunity for the organizers/hosts to introduce their students and colleagues to the FDG community and help grow the community as a whole.